- Aggravated Assault of a Child

 In both trials, prosecutors won convictions by discounting the many inconsistencies in the girls’ testimonies and argued that the inconsistencies were outweighed by the scientific testimony of the pediatrician.
 That theme was repeated by the appellate court in affirming the convictions on direct appeal.

-Nathan examined the case.
-In 2010, she interviewed Stephanie, the younger victim, who recanted her trial testimony.
-Stephanie said that she and her sister had made the false claims after being pressured by their father, Javier Limon.
+In 2010, The Center on Wrongful Convictions became aware of the case and contacted the Innocence Project of Texas.
+IPTX accepted the case and began a complete reinvestigation.
+Also in 2010, the younger victim recanted her trial testimony.
+She stated that she and her sister had made the false claims after being pressured by their father, Javier Limon.

-Attorney Mike Ware, executive director of the Innocence Project of Texas, spent two years reinvestigating the case.
-During that time, Ware consulted with Astrid Heger, a professor of clinical pediatrics at the University of Southern California Keck School of Medicine and an expert in the evaluation of child abuse.
-Through the cooperation of the Bexar County District Attorney’s office, Ware obtained copies of the original photographs taken of the girls during their 1994 sexual assault examinations by Kellogg.
-Hager examined the photographs and concluded that there was no physical evidence of any trauma.
-Confronted with Heger’s findings, Kellogg signed a sworn affidavit saying that, had she known then what she subsequently learned about sexual-abuse forensics, she would not have testified that the evidence showed any physical signs that the girls had been molested.
-That development meant that Stephanie’s recantation was corroborated by physical evidence.
+Anna Vasquez was released on parole in 2012 while the others remained in prison and IPTX worked to secure their release.
+As part of the investigation, and with the cooperation of the Bexar County District Attorney’s office, IPTX obtained copies of the original photographs taken of the girls during their 1994 sexual assault examinations by Dr. Kellogg in 1994.
+An independent expert examined the photographs and concluded that there was no physical evidence of any trauma.
+Confronted with the findings, Kellogg signed a sworn affidavit saying that, had she known then what she subsequently learned about sexual-abuse forensics, she would not have testified that the evidence showed any physical signs that the girls had been molested.

-In April 2015, the judge who presided over the second trial in 1998 held a two-day evidentiary hearing on the issue of actual innocence as to all four women.
+In April 2015, the judge who presided over the second trial in 1998 held an evidentiary hearing on the issue of actual innocence.
 In February 2016, that judge declined to recommend that the women be found actually innocent and the women appealed to the Texas Court of Criminal Appeals.